yomimono/stitchcraft/README.md

 # Future Features

 * nicer `listing` preview graphics
-* Etsy API integration in `listing` (blocked on nice OAuth2 library :( )
+* Etsy API integration (blocked on a bug either in Etsy's OpenAPI 3.0 or our implementation )
 * Zoom in `notty_canvas`
 * sensible names or possibly subcommands
-* ingestion of traditional pattern software files
 * more full-featured composition binaries

 # Anti-features / out-of-scope stuff